Skip to content

 import { createPrivateKey } from "node:crypto";

-new JwtService({ key: createPrivateKey(process.env.RSA_PRIVATE_KEY_PEM) });
+new JwtService({ key: createPrivateKey(process.env.RSA_PRIVATE_KEY_PEM!) });